ryblack0000/Mobile-Gaming-App-Retention-Project/README.md

-# Mobile-Gaming-App-Retention-Project
+# Mobile Game Player Retention SQL Project
 Wrote complex SQL queries to explore 30-day retention for players of a mobile gaming app, with findings presented visually to answer business questions in areas of in-app spending, and customer segmentation.
 Google BigQuery was used in combination with Google Sheets.

-# Mobile Game Player Retention SQL Project
-## Ryan Blackadar and Brendan Anderson: Juno College of Technology, October 2021
+### Created by Ryan Blackadar and Brendan Anderson: Juno College of Technology, October 2021

 For access to queries, [Click Here](https://github.com/ryblack0000/Mobile-Gaming-App-Retention-Project/blob/main/SQL_queries.md)